 The other issue is children do not understand the danger of vehicles, particularly if it’s slow moving.
 They assume if they see the vehicle, the driver sees them.
 Small children don’t understand boundaries recognized by drivers, such as:

 - Parking spaces

-Add to that their inherent impulsiveness and curiosity, and it’s a very dangerous recipe.Statistics: Lock In Injuries
+Add to that their inherent impulsiveness and curiosity, and our attorneys know that it’s a very dangerous recipe.Statistics: Lock In Injuries

 Lock in injuries occur when a child is left unattended in a vehicle.
 Usually, it’s a complete accident, wherein the adult forgets the child is there.
 Sometimes, the curious child gets inside the vehicle, but then can’t get out.
 In some situations, parents or caregivers may intentionally leave the child in the car, not realizing how incredibly dangerous it is to do so.

 The problem is, closed vehicles heat up very quickly – as much as 30 degrees in just 15 minutes.
-In Florida, the results can be especially devastating.
+In Fort Lauderdale and elsewhere in Florida, our lawyers have seen that the results can be especially devastating.
 If it’s 90 degrees outside, it’s going to shoot up to 120 degrees inside that car in that short time frame – about how long it takes to run in and grab some milk and bread from the grocery store.
 In those conditions, one’s core body temperature spikes from 98 degrees up to 105 degrees or more.

-When someone’s temperature is that high, we see:
+When someone’s temperature is that high, our see: